liu-ziyin/NeurIPS_2020_Snake/README.md

 # Done
 - Extrapolation experiments and simple implementation of Snake.
 - Temperature regression task
+- Regression task on market index

 # TODO
-- Regression task on market index
-- more advanced implementations of Snake (such as learnable a)
+- more advanced implementations of Snake (such as learnable a and initialization correction)

 # Notes